 |Operating Humidity:||0%-95% noncondensing|

-It's 1:03 AM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 8:41 PM on Thursday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.